bluedevil2k/Jiffy/README.md

 Jiffy
 =====

 Jiffy is a quick and easy Java Web App Framework for highly scalable applications.
+(Apache 2.0 License)

 The Basics
 =====